Are you running low on toilet paper, or maybe you want to reduce your paper waste, Family Cloth may be the option you were looking for.

 The Nitty Gritty Details

 In the US, toilet paper was not widely used until the late 1800s or early 1900s.
-People used cloth, old Sears Robucks Magazines, leaves, or whatever they had on hand.
+People used cloth, old Sears Roebucks Magazines, leaves, or whatever they had on hand.

 Cloth, in my opinion, is softer, more luxurious, and cleaner.
 Some people prefer to wet their cloth.
 I normally use mine dry.
 I love that I only have to use one cloth to be clean.
 When it’s “that time of the month” clean up is so much nicer and gentler on those more sensitive areas.

 From a money-saving perspective, it makes sense as well.
 Think about how much toilet paper you got through in a month.
-Even though I don’t have a water bill it wouldn’t greatly affect it.
+It doesn’t amount of laundry to the wash.
 I have never heard of anyone washing family cloth by itself.
 All it is is some tiny cloths added to whatever you were already washing.

-From a convenience sake, think about how nice it will be to never have to drive to the store again to by toilet paper last minute when you forgot to pick some up.
-If for some reason you forgot to wash your cloths in time cut up another rag or two to tide you over till you can wash what your stash.
+From convenience’s sake, think about how nice it will be to never have to drive to the store again to by toilet paper last minute when you forgot to pick some up.
+If for some reason you forgot to wash your family cloth in time cut up another rag or two to tide you over till you can wash your stash.

 How To Get Started